stu99a/global-terrorism-intelligence-analytics/README.md

 # Data Availability

 The Global Terrorism Database (GTD), SQLite database, and Power BI dashboard file are excluded from this repository due to file size limitations and data licensing considerations.

+The complete dataset can be obtained from START (National Consortium for the Study of Terrorism and Responses to Terrorism). https://www.start.umd.edu/data-tools/GTD

 Screenshots and the complete analytical workflow are provided to demonstrate the project methodology and findings.

 ---